xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/validation.md

 implementation 'ru.vyarus.guicey:guicey-validation:{{ gradle.version }}'
 ```

-Omit version if guicey BOM used
+Omit the version if the Guicey BOM is used.

 ## Usage

-By default, no setup required: bundle will be loaded automatically with the bundles lookup mechanism (enabled by default).
+By default, no setup is required: the bundle will be loaded automatically with the bundle lookup mechanism (enabled by default).
-So just add jar into classpath and annotations will work.
+So just add the jar to the classpath, and the annotations will work.

 For example: